Italian, Portuguese sovereign bonds outperform after Moody’s upgrades

 "Moody’s decision on Italy means that Italy’s debt will keep its investment grade status barring a domestic political shock that markets currently see as unlikely," said Massimiliano Maxia, fixed income specialist at Allianz Global Investors.

-"Portuguese government bonds have already performed well this year and are trading relatively expensive compared to Spanish peers," said Francesco Di Bella, fixed income strategist at Unicredit.
+"Portuguese government bonds have performed well this year and are trading relatively expensive compared to Spanish peers," said Francesco Di Bella, fixed income strategist at Unicredit, adding the Italian-German spreadcould tighten further.

 Investors are closely watching oil prices as their recovery late on Friday took steam out of the inflation relief sentiment triggered by recent U.S. economic data and added to the notion that the uptrend for bond markets remains bumpy.